apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< /paragraph >}}

 {{< paragraph class="language-yaml">}}
-Pipeline options are simply an optional yaml mapping property that is a sibling to the pipeline definition itself.
+Pipeline options are simply an optional YAML mapping property that is a sibling to the pipeline definition itself.
 It will be merged with whatever options are passed on the command line.
 {{< /paragraph >}}